jwyang/jwyang.github.io/_pages/about.md

 I believe, by integrating fine-grained structured information, we can achieve better yet interpretable, grounded and robust multi-modality intelligent systems.

 Prior to joining Microsoft, I earned my Ph.D. in Computer Science from School of Interactive Computing at [Georgia Tech](https://www.gatech.edu).
 I was supervised by [Prof. Devi Parikh](https://cc.gatech.edu/~parikh/) and worked closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).
 My thesis topic is "Structured Visual Understanding, Generation and Reasoning".
 Here is my inaccessable [GT homepage](https://www.cc.gatech.edu/~jyang375/).

-If you are interested in my researches, please drop an email to jianwyan at microsoft.com or jw2yang at gatech.edu!